Skip to content

 Context

-California already requires a Firearm Safety Certificate (FSC) for most firearms purchases, which involves passing a written test on safe handling and storage.
-SB 248 would add to the information provided at the point of sale beyond the existing FSC requirement.
-The bill's passage through the full Senate and the Assembly Public Safety Committee indicates significant legislative support for additional point-of-sale information requirements.
+California already requires a Firearm Safety Certificate (FSC) for most firearm purchases, which involves passing a written test on safe handling and storage.
+SB 248 layers a post-purchase informational letter on top of the FSC, sent by DOJ rather than handed out by the dealer.
+The bill's passage through the full Senate and the Assembly Public Safety Committee indicates significant legislative support for expanded purchaser-information requirements, but the Assembly Appropriations hold has stalled it pending 2026 action.